(Dental Abscess; Abscessed Tooth)

 - Dental trauma

-- Build up of tartar or calculus beneath the gum line
+- A build up of tartar beneath the gum line

-- Throbbing/lingering pain in a tooth or gum area
+- Throbbing and pain in a tooth or gum area

 - Pain when biting